My story

 Between 2001 and 2003 I must have been admitted to hospital six or seven times, every time with mania or psychosis.
 On two occasions I even disappeared from the ward and somehow ended up in Auckland, with some stories to tell from those episodes as well.

-Let’s just say I had everyone including the police looking for me, not that I had done anything terribly wrong, but I was a risk, nonetheless, and having the police trying to track you down is standard practice if anyone “gets away” while under the mental health act.
-I was even chaperoned twice on a plane straight back to the mental health ward at Hutt Hospital.
+Let’s just say I had everyone including the police looking for me, not that I had done anything terribly wrong, but I was a risk, nonetheless, more to myself than anyone else, and having the police trying to track you down is standard practice if anyone “gets away” while under the mental health act.
+I was even chaperoned twice on a plane from Auckland straight back to the mental health ward at Hutt Hospital.

 It was like looking into a mirror, where I could see all my inappropriate, embarrassing, and out-of-control behaviour.
 It was a revelation.
-I can remember the exact moment that revelation happened even now.
-Since 2003 I have only had two other admissions, one of these, again, for not taking my medication, but that was just me being dumb and going against everyone’s advice.
+I can even now remember the exact moment that “reality” took hold for me.
+Since 2003 I have had three other admissions, one of these for not taking my medication, going against everyone’s advice, the choice to do so being rooted in delusion for a reason I can’t even remember.

-In 2010, I had the good fortune to listen to an audio podcast where I realised that for the last seven years, since 2003 when I started on my anti-psychotic injection, there was a good chance I may have been clinically depressed.
+In 2010, I had the good fortune to listen to an audio podcast where I realised that for the seven years since 2003 when I first started on my anti-psychotic injection (550 “jabs” administered so far and counting), there was a good chance I may have been clinically depressed.
 I talked to my psychiatrist, and she recommended that I try an anti-depressant, and this helped greatly.
 Even though I still had my “ups and downs”, I was much more settled than I was before.

 It is difficult, and it has been traumatic at times, but I wouldn’t want to change anything that has happened to me.
 If someone was to say, “I can take it all away Jason as if it never happened”, I would say in return in no uncertain terms, “No thanks, everything that happened was perfect for me, and I wouldn’t want to change a thing.
 I have learned so much, and I’m a better person now than I could have ever been without it.”

 I have seen a different side of life that I feel fortunate to have experienced.
-It has taught me compassion, tolerance and understanding, and I know I’m not alone in feeling this way.
+It has taught me a lot about compassion, tolerance and understanding, and of course I’m not alone in feeling this way.

 My interest in spirituality